 The facts about Enron's legendary tumble are now well-known, but it wasn't always so.
 After all, Ken Lay and Jeff Skilling duped hundreds of Wall Street analysts.
 Enron was dubbed "America's Most Innovative Company" by Fortune.
-Even our own resident curmudgeon Bill Mann -- maybe the most skeptical investor we know -- called Enron "revolutionary" back in 2000.
+Even our own resident curmudgeon Bill Mann -- perhaps the most skeptical investor we know -- called Enron "revolutionary" back in 2000.

 But Lay and Skilling weren't always doing the duping.
 During their company's fast rise, a few savvy businessmen got the best of them.

 Richard Kinder was supposed to become Enron's CEO when Key Lay stepped down, but something went awry.
 Though no one knows exactly what happened (there are several theories), Kinder didn't become CEO, and he quit Enron in 1996.

 But he didn't walk away empty-handed.
 With business partner Bill Morgan, Kinder bought some pipelines from Enron for $40 million.
 Pipelines were a part of Enron's old-economy business, and Lay abhorred them.

 How can $40 million be a bargain?
 Well, Kinder Morgan -- the company Kinder and Morgan started from Enron's discard pile -- was taken private by Kinder for $22 billion, with some help from Goldman Sachs

 Richard Kinder wasn't the only investor to fleece Enron.
 Mark Papa, CEO of EOG Resources -- EOG is short for "Enron Oil & Gas" -- holds that distinction as well.